Convenor: Professor Anne McLaren

 - two level 3 Asian Studies subjects, with at least one subjects from the level 3 core list

-A full description of all subjects that contribute to a Bachelor of Arts (Asian Studies major) is available in the Online Handbook.
+A full description of all subjects that contribute to a Bachelor of Arts (Asian Studies major) is available in the Asian Studies Handbook entry.

 The Lionel Phillips Scholarship for Asian studies